-Choose menu "Forwarding→Virtual Servers", you can view and add virtual servers in the screen as shown in Figure 4-42.
+Choose menu "Forwarding → Virtual Servers", you can view and add virtual servers in the screen as shown in Figure 4-35.
 Virtual servers can be used for setting up public services on your LAN, such as DNS, Email and FTP.
 A virtual server is defined as a service port, and all requests from the Internet to this service port will be redirected to the computer specified by the server IP.
 Any PC that was used for a virtual server must have a static or reserved IP Address because its IP Address may be changed when using the DHCP function.

-Figure 4-42 Virtual Servers
+Figure 4-35 Virtual Servers

 - Service Port The numbers of External Ports.
-You can type a service port or a range of service ports (in XXX - YYY format, XXX is the start port number, YYY is the end port number). - Internal Port The Internal Service Port number of the PC running the service application.
-You can leave it blank if the Internal Port is the same as the Service Port, or enter a specific port number when Service Port is a single one. - > IP Address The IP Address of the PC providing the service application.

-- Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - > Status The status of this entry, either Enabled or Disabled.
+You can type a service port or a range of service ports (in XXX YYY format, XXX is the start port number, YYY is the end port number). - > Internal Port The Internal Service Port number of the PC running the service application.
+You can leave it blank if the Internal Port is the same as the Service Port, or enter a specific port number when Service Port is a single one. - > IP Address - The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - > Status The status of this entry, either Enabled or Disabled.

-To setup a virtual server entry:
+To set up a virtual server entry:

-- 1. Click the Add New... button, the next screen will pop-up as shown in Figure 4-43. - Select the service port you want to use from the Common Service Port list.
-If the Common Service Port list does not have the service that you want to use, type the service port number or service port range in the Service Port box.
-For single Service Port, please enter a specific port number in Internal Port box. - 3.
+- 1. Click the Add New... button, the next screen will pop-up as shown in Figure 4-36. - Select the service port you want to use from the Common Service Port list.
+If the Common Service Port list does not have the service that you want to use, type the service port number or service port range in the Service Port box. - 3.
 Type the IP Address of the computer in the IP Address box. - 4.
 Select the protocol used for this application, either TCP, UDP, or All. - 5.
 Select the Enable to enable the virtual server. - 6.
 Click the Save button.

-Figure 4-43 Add or Modify a Virtual Server Entry
+Figure 4-36 Add or Modify a Virtual Server Entry